ongqingyee/1deg_esm1p5_multiyrtest/README.md

 # 1deg_jra55_ryf

+** EO 26-Jun-2025: modified RYF simulation with ESM1.5 forcing as input and restarts from the 1deg_esm1p5_forc_atm. -- testing to see restarts

 Standard configuration for 1 degree global [ACCESS-OM2](https://github.com/ACCESS-NRI/access-om2) experiment (ACCESS-OM2) with JRA55-do 1 May 1990 - 30 April 1991 repeat-year forcing (RYF9091).

 This is the physics-only version.